Blepharitis Home Treatment | Tried & True Blepharitis Home Remedies for Eye Relief

 1. Kill Bacteria and/or Mites

-The presence of bacteria and/or mites on your eyelash oil glands is going to be the prime target of your treatment.
+The presence of bacteria and/or mites in your eyelash oil glands is going to be the prime target of your treatment.
 This is the reason for your condition and accordingly, is what you should carefully plan to take care of.
 Of course, bacteria and mites are two very different potential problems.
 As a result, it’s important that you first carefully pinpoint what is causing your blepharitis.

 If you start by removing the infection or cause of the infection, you can begin to effectively treat the symptoms of the issue which resulted from the initial cause.
 If there is simply an excess of bacteria in your oil glands, start by cleaning this out until you can figure out how to treat the oil glands themselves.
 In any case, pinpoint the cause of blepharitis and get it under control first.
+Using a tea tree oil soap will ensure you’re killing both bacteria and demodex.

 2. Routine Warm Compresses

 As we discussed, warm compresses are something which should be done routinely.
-These should be done at least three times daily, regardless of whether or not you think you need to.
+These should be done at least two to three times daily, regardless of whether or not you think you need to.
 Since warm compresses can help the oil to become waterier and runnier, it can help you to unclog trapped oil from your eyelash oil glands.

 Warm compresses are also important for therapeutic reasons.
 Negative symptoms such as dry and irritated eyes can receive a breath of fresh air from a simple warm compress.
 When done correctly, one can massage out the oil in your glands causing the issue in the first place.
 Once cleaned out, you can switch focus to ensuring the proper functioning of the glands themselves.